jer-martin/obsidian/NEWTN/NEWTN 09-20-23 Lecture 11.md

 #### Phase 3
 - Arrival of Sarsen stones
 - Sarsen stones weigh up to 50 tons
+- Stones set up in a large outer circle top by lintels
+- Carefully graded
+- Inside circle five trilithons were placed, making a horseshoe

+#### Final Phase
+- Bluestones arrive
+- 82 Bluestones, weigh 3-4 tons each
-- Stones set up in a la
+- Stones set up in the center to form a double circle
+- The inner circle was later opened to form another horseshoe shape